Music City Miracle: Rob Johnson–Doug Flutie controversy

-Going into the game, Bills head coach Wade Phillips created a stir by starting quarterback Rob Johnson, rather than Doug Flutie.
-Johnson and Flutie had competed for the starting job since the 1998 season, with Flutie compiling a better record in regular season competition during 1998 and 1999.
+In the days preceding the game, Bills head coach Wade Phillips created a stir by starting quarterback Rob Johnson rather than Doug Flutie.
+Johnson and Flutie had competed for the starting job since the 1998 season, with Flutie compiling a better record in regular-season competition during 1998 and 1999.

 Flutie started the first 15 games of the 1999 season, winning 10.
 With the Bills' playoff seed assured, Phillips rested Flutie in the final regular season contest.
 Johnson performed well in Flutie's absence, completing 75% of his passes and throwing for 287 yards and two touchdowns in a dominant victory over the Indianapolis Colts, who had won their previous 11 games.
-Phillips subsequently named Johnson the starter for the Bills' first round playoff game.
+Phillips subsequently named Johnson the starter for the Bills' first-round playoff game.
 Titans head coach Jeff Fisher said that the decision left him "a little surprised" given that Flutie had been the Bills' starter for the majority of the season.
 Years later, Phillips wrote that the decision to start Johnson came at the urging of Bills owner Ralph Wilson.

 Previous playoff meeting

 The previous playoff game between the two teams had occurred in 1993, when the Titans were known as the Houston Oilers.
-Held at Rich Stadium in Buffalo, the game became known as The Comeback after the Bills rallied from a 35–3 deficit to win 41–38 in overtime.
-At the time, this was the largest comeback in NFL history.
+Held at Rich Stadium in Buffalo, the game became known as The Comeback after the Bills rallied from a 35–3 deficit to win 41–38 in overtime, the largest comeback in NFL history at the time.